salesforce/TransmogrifAI/docs/faq/index.md

 ## Why is "op" in the package name and at the start of many class names?

-Op is a reference to the internal codename that the project was developed under: Optimus Prime.
+OP is a reference to the internal codename that the project was developed under: Optimus Prime.

 ## I am used to working in Python why should I care about type safety?